dagus01-lab/SmartFridgeModel/README.md

 [original repository](https://github.com/ultralytics/ultralytics)
-for training and validation of the detection model, but applied some refactors to it, and added the first two transformations mentioned above in the data preprocessing logic, which allowed us to achieve even better model performance on new images.
+for training and validation of the detection model, but applied some refactors to it, and added the first two transformations mentioned above in the data preprocessing logic section, which allowed us to achieve even better model performance on new images.

 ### FoodDetectorTraining